uriweb/uri-component-library/README.md

 ## What's new in 4.0.0

-CL 4.0.0 is a major release focused Gutenberg support and customization.
+CL 4.0.0 is a major release focused on Gutenberg support and making it easier for themes to customize component look and feel.

 ### Introducing Gutenberg Support